yhoshino11/gh_issues/README.md

-# GhIssues - powered by Elixir
+# GHIssues - powered by Elixir

 ## Listing GitHub Issues for your project